tleonardi/nanocompore/docs/usage.md

 ```

 Nanocompore should immediately create a directory "nanocompore_output" in the current working directory (unless you have set the `outpath` parameter in the configuration file to a different location).
 All working files, logs, and results will be placed in that directory.

+### Common pitfalls

+**WARNINING:** Nanocompore will downsample the reads for transcripts with very high coverage before performing the analysis, however it will try to read all reads in memory first.
+For transcripts with an extremely high number of reads, this may lead to out of memory errors (depending on the amount of available memory, number of processes that are used, and other factors).
+Users are advised to look for ERROR messages in the logs after running the tool to make sure relevant transcripts are not missing from the results.
+Some workarounds or ways to mitigate this issue are: subsampling before running Nanocompore, providing more RAM if possible, or decreasing the number of parallel processes.
+Sometimes, restarting the run after setting `results_exists_strategy: "continue"` in the configuration in order to try to process again the missing transcripts may be enough.